Bryn McAuley: Career

 Her acting career began when she was invited to try out for some roles when she was four; she was accepted into an agency and began to land several roles.
-However, she established her role as a voice actor after landing the role of Caillou in 1997.
+However, she established her role as a voice actor after landing the role of Caillou in 1997 when she was 7.
 She has since received several other prominent roles such as Gina Lash on Angela Anaconda, Becky Lopez on George Shrinks and Laney Penn on Grojband.
 She has stated that two of her favourite roles are Quills in Numb Chucks and twin cheerleaders Amy and Samey in Total Drama: Pahkitew Island.

 In February 2013, McAuley performed in a hit play called Claire from the Bus, written and directed by Kjartan Hewitt.

-McAuley voices Mavis in the animated fantasy TV show Hotel Transylvania: The Series on Disney Channel.
+McAuley voices Mavis in the animated fantasy television series Hotel Transylvania: The Series on Disney Channel.

+At the 13th Canadian Screen Awards in 2025, she won the Best Performance in a Live Action Short Drama for Bibi's Dog Is Dead.